msegal21/poweroutages/README.md

 As a foundation of the U.S.'s infrastructure, power grid failures have the potential to severely disrupt the lives and livelihoods of Americans; in particular, the last five years have seen a number of major failures.
 In 2021, Texas saw unexpected winter storm systems that overwhelmed their poorly-kept grid, which, in conjunction with poor crisis management by lawmakers and power companies, ended up affecting more than 4.5 million customers.
 I'm particularly interested in this dataset as a native Californian; PG&E is notorious for their mishandling of line maintenance and outage response.
 Not only does California tend to experience more outages than most other states in the U.S., but downed PG&E lines have directly resulted in some of the most devastating wildfires in recent years.
 (This set of fires notably includes the Kincade Fire in Sonoma County and the Dixie Fire, which spanned more than 5 counties in Northern California and is California's second largest fire ever as of December 2024.)

 Grid maintenance and outage responses are primarily the responsibility of private companies operated on a (largely) state-by-state basis, and I was therefore curious to explore the dataset and see how outages varied state-by-state and region-by-region.
-After cleaning the dataset, I first performed some exploratory data analysis to understand the primary locations and causes of the included outages.
-I then designed a model to predict INSERT MODEL STUFF.
+Specifically, I wanted to explore how outages are handled by each of the different commissions in NERC, which includes looking at the number of customers affected by outages by region, the length of outages in each region, and what's causing outages in each region (i.e. what could the maintenance commissions/companies be better looking out for?)After cleaning the dataset, I first performed some exploratory data analysis to understand the primary locations and causes of the included outages.
+I then designed a model to predict the cause category of an outage based on some key indicators (region, duration, year, customers affected, etc.).

 The database contains 1534 rows of data (each row representing an outage) and 57 columns, but I primarily looked at the following columns for the purposes of this report.